glibin/gameminer-faq/README_en.md

 Yes, you can use the trade chat.
 To get there, you press the «+» button at the top of the chat and choose a suitable chat room: «Trade items» (for sale / exchange cards, TF2/Dota2 items and items from other games) or «Trade Games» (For saling and exchanging games) .

-## I want to sell Steam/Origin accounts.
-Where and how can I do that?

-Selling of accounts is carried out only on the [Black Market](http://gameminer.net/forum/3)

 ## Where I can find your news archive?

 The latest news link is always posted on the main page right above your nickname.
 Older news can be found in a [special section](http://gameminer.net/news).